 Over time, by directing their conversations, the leaders understood that they had successfully discovered hundreds of ways that didn’t work–like Edison and the light bulb.
 Since they were determined to succeed, we built on these lessons.
 Using techniques I pioneered, we generated new strategic options.
 These approaches, the addition of a solving mindset, and work changed their organization’s revenue trajectory and increased revenue threefold in less than five years.

-If you leave your strategy selection session with a clear direction to solve your critical roadblock, you’ve succeeded.
-If not, you created a strategy that will collect dust bunnies and breed cynicism among your supporters about future strategy efforts.
+You’ve succeeded if you leave your strategy selection session with a clear direction to solve your critical roadblock.
+If not, you created a strategy to collect dust bunnies and breed cynicism among your supporters about future strategy efforts.

 Trash strategic options that fail to solve your challenges and that you believe won’t work.
 Better yet, run your proposed strategy through the following three tests before you leave your strategy decision session.